FamilyTech

 Three filters.
 First, the £75 ceiling, which forces honest choices and rules out flagship phones and premium watches that turn Father’s Day into a credit-card event.
 Second, we have only included categories where the cheaper end of the market is genuinely close to the expensive end – earbuds, e-readers, power banks, smart speakers – and avoided the categories where £75 buys you something embarrassing, such as smart watches or noise-cancelling over-ears.
 Third, every pick had to pass a “would he use it twice” test.
 A gimmick that lives in the kitchen drawer is a worse gift than a boring one that gets daily use.

 We also checked stock and delivery windows against the Father’s Day cut-off.
-Independent UK retailers tend to lose a few days to bank holiday logistics in mid-June, so anything ordered after about 10 June from a small site is a gamble.
+With the day now close, anything ordered from a small independent retailer this late in the window is a gamble.
 Where we have suggested specific brands, they are widely stocked on John Lewis, Currys, Amazon UK and Argos.

 For dads who live in their headphones